Bohem1/datum/README.md

        +-+Lon
 ```

-If you provide a key, Datum will return All values underneath (to the right):
+If you provide a key, Datum will return all values underneath (to the right):

 ```PowerShell
 $Datum.AllNodes.Environments